swlaschin/fsharpforfunandprofit.com/_posts/2013-01-25-computation-expressions-builder-part1.md

 Here are some guidelines that might help:

 * **Does the workflow have a concept of "success" or "failure"?** If so, use the "failure" value for `Zero`.
 For example, in our `trace` workflow, we use `None` to indicate failure, and so we can use `None` as the Zero value.
 * **Does the workflow have a concept of "sequential processing"?** That is, in your workflow you do one step and then another, with some processing behind the scenes.
-In normal F# code, an expression that did return anything explicitly would evaluate to unit.
+In normal F# code, an expression that did not return anything explicitly would evaluate to unit.
 So to parallel this case, your `Zero` should be the *wrapped* version of unit.
 For example, in a variant on an option-based workflow, we might use `Some ()` to mean `Zero` (and by the way, this would always be the same as `Return ()` as well).
 * **Is the workflow primarily concerned with manipulating data structures?** If so, `Zero` should be the "empty" data structure.
 For example, in a "list builder" workflow, we would use the empty list as the Zero value.

 The `Zero` value also has an important role to play when combining wrapped types.
 So stay tuned, and we'll revisit Zero in the next post.